ThizThizzyDizzy/resource-spawner/README.md

             //another condition
         }
     ]
-    build_order: from_center //build from center, namespace not required for built-in stuff
+    //build from center, namespace not required for built-in stuff
+    build_order: from_center
+    replace: [
-    replace: [//replace only air and cave air air
+        //replace only air and cave air
+        air
         cave_air
     ]
     decay: {
-        decay_order: random //decay in random order, namespace not required for built-in stuff
+        //decay in random order, namespace not required for built-in stuff
+        decay_order: random
-        delay: 72000 //decay after 1 hour
+        //decay after 1 hour (72000 ticks)
+        delay: 72000
         reset_triggers: [
             {
-                //trigger stuff here
+                //trigger definition and settings go here

-                delay: 12000 //reset to 10 minutes
+                //reset to 10 minutes
+                delay: 12000
                 conditions: [
                     {
                         //a condition